How does table-tennis scoring work?

 - Land on the opponent's side within bounds

-A serve that touches the net but lands correctly is called a "let serve" and must be replayed without penalty.
+A serve that clips the net but lands correctly is called a "let serve" — it's replayed, no penalty.

 Scoring Points: When Rallies End